No Broke Boys: Background and composition

+"No Broke Boys" was confirmed for release when Tinashe revealed it on the track listing of Quantum Baby, on August 1, 2024.
+On August 12, Tinashe went live on Instagram and revealed that the concluding chorus of the song was inspired by Janet Jackson's 1998 single "Go Deep".
+Produced by Ricky Reed, Zack Sekoff, and Phoelix, the song has been described as a thematic descendant of Gwen Guthrie's "Ain't Nothin' Goin' On but the Rent" and TLC's "No Scrubs".
+"No Broke Boys" is a "confident R&B" song that echos its aporophobiac theme.
+It also touches on "intimate disappointments", featuring the lines such as "The ex is on the line / Just as I expected / No one ever gets over me".
+According to Variety, "No Broke Boys" carries "a similar knowing smirk", being "laced with generic pop tropes".

 Critical reception

-The song was met with generally positive reviews.
-Upon his review of the song's parent album, Anthony Fantano of The Needle Drop claimed "It's actually memorable.
-It's actually snappy while still being very smooth and low-key.
-I wish more songs on the record hit the balance that this one does.
-In fact, that's what made so much of BB/Ang3l so good".
-Soul In Stereo's Edward Bowser reviewed the song and stated "The energetic production is a welcome change of place and like many of the better songs on the album, it's undeniably catchy".
+Upon his review of the song's parent album, Anthony Fantano of The Needle Drop claimed the song is "actually memorable", noting that it is "actually snappy while still being very smooth and low-key".
 Pitchfork's Tarisai Ngangura claimed the song was "not deep enough to jolt any festering memories".
 Nick Seip of Slant Magazine described the song as "infectious" and called it "an empowering earworm", comparing it to the 1999 TLC hit song, "No Scrubs".
+The Line of Best Fits Sam Franzini also offered a positive assessment, noting that "No Broke Boys" functions as a sharp call-out to uneven relationships and describing it as "wickedly fun", with its chant-like refrains positioned as a potential "mantra du jour" for the summer.

 Music video

+Tinashe in "No Broke Boys" music video, portraying the captain of a white-uniformed cheer squad inspired by Bring It On (2000).

-Tinashe initially released a lyric video to the song on August 29, 2024.
-She confirmed the song would be accompanied with a music video on October 4 via her TikTok.
+Tinashe initially released a lyric video for "No Broke Boys", on August 29, 2024.
+On October 4, She teased the song's music video via her TikTok, with the caption saying "Are we getting a no broke boys music vid??".
 In Los Angeles, she previewed the video for her audience at the Greek Theatre on October 17, while on her Match My Freak: World Tour.
-The video premiered on her Vevo channel the following day.
-It was directed by Aerin Moreno and was choreographed by Monica Douglas.
-The video referenced the 2000 film Bring It On, with one cheer team wearing white uniforms and the other team wearing black uniforms.
+The video, directed by Aerin Moreno and choreographed by Monica Douglas, premiered on her Vevo channel the following day.
+It references the 2000 film Bring It On, a cheerleader team comedy.
 Tinashe portrays the captain of the white-uniformed cheer team.

 Live performances

-Tinashe first performed the song on her Match My Freak: World Tour on October 14, 2024.
-She later performed at the 2024 KIIS-FM Jingle Ball on December 19 in Atlanta and Miami.
-The song was also performed at Dick Clark's New Year's Rockin' Eve celebration, marking her first televised performance of the song.
+On October 14, 2024, Tinashe performed the song on her Match My Freak: World Tour.
+She later performed at the 2024 KIIS-FM Jingle Ball on December 19, in Atlanta and Miami.
+The song was also performed at Dick Clark's New Year's Rockin' Eve celebration.